propelling-coding/Void-gaming-tutorial/README.md

 If you are running Nvidia, run nvidia-smi.
 If it gives no error, your driver is most likely installed correctly.
 Then, try run vkcube.
 If this fails, you most likely haven't installed Vulkan correctly, therefore you should refer back to the earlier section on installing Vulkan.

-If you are on wayland, xwayland may not be working.
+If you are on Wayland, xwayland may not be working.
 The easiest step to check is by installing xterm, and trying to run it.
 If it does not run, xwayland is not working.
 This could be because xwayland-satilite is not installed.
-Refer back to the wayland section to learn how to install it.
+Refer back to the Wayland section to learn how to install it.

 Putting the launch option "PROTON_NO_NTSYNC=1 %command%" into the game may also help some games which refuse to launch, as this forces fsync or esync.